-- Smart Peering (SP), specified in RFC5820, in which routers synchronize the link between them is there is no a global path of synchronized links between them.
+- Smart Peering (SP), specified in RFC5820, in which routers synchronize the link between them if a global path of synchronized links between them does not (yet) exist.
 This technique relies on global topology information stored in the network-wide link-state database.

 Some of these techniques are inspired in mechanisms used and tested in the Optimized Link State Routing protocol (OLSR – RFC3626 and OLSRv2 – RFC7181).
 The combination of these techniques for the different link-state operations has led to the design and analysis of variants of the MANET extension of OSPF, and for exploration of different trade-offs between link-state control traffic and quality of computed data paths, resulting in the design and standardization of MPR-OSPF, an extension to OSPFv3.